Your recovery journey starts here

 - Trying new activities or volunteering to give back to your community and meet new people

 Learn more about the dialectical behavior therapy program for addiction therapy.
 Contact the Addiction Recovery Institute of America at 844.973.2641 and talk to our team about what program may be right for you.
-After that, you’ll find that with the right help, you can recover from an addiction to drugs or alcohol while getting the support you need for your mental health.
+With the right help, you can recover from an addiction to drugs or alcohol while getting the support you need for your mental health.
 Give yourself the best chance at sobriety by calling for the help you deserve.